-Canakinumab is given by subcutaneous (under the skin) injection usually in the front of the thigh or abdomen.
-The dose depends on the condition being treated and is based on body weight.
+Canakinumab is given by subcutaneous (under the skin) injection, usually in the front of the thigh or abdomen.
+The dose and how often it is given depends on the condition being treated and is based on body weight.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.